2021–22 Lebanese Premier League

-The 2021–22 Lebanese Premier League was the 60th season of the Lebanese Premier League, the top Lebanese professional league for association football clubs since its establishment in 1934.
+The 2021–22 Lebanese Premier League was the 60th season of the Lebanese Premier League, the top Lebanese league for association football clubs since its establishment in 1934.
 The league started on 11 September 2021 and ended on 4 June 2022.

 It was the second season to feature a "split" format, following its introduction in the 2020–21 season, in which the season was divided into two phases.
 Ahed won their eighth league title undefeated.
 Defending champions Ansar, who won their 14th title in 2020–21, finished second.
 Sporting, who were newly promoted, and Shabab Bourj, who withdrew from the league, were relegated to the Lebanese Second Division.

 Summary

 Regulations

 Each club had to involve one player under the age of 22 for at least 600 minutes, two players for at least 800 combined minutes, and three players for at least 1,200 combined minutes.
 Also, each club was allowed a maximum of eight players over the age of 30, with only five being able to be fielded in a game.
 In case a club was to not meet the required number of minutes at the end of the season, they would have three points deducted from their total in the league.

 Due to the economic situation in Lebanon, no foreign players were allowed to play in the league in the first half of the season.
 In the second half, teams were allowed to contract one foreign player, for the first time since October 2019.